 - 1. Reserve Requirement.
-In accordance with Section 58-64-33, North Carolina General Statutes, UMRH is required to maintain \$10,217,181 in an operating reserve for Croasdaile Village.
-UMRH meets the operating reserve requirement for Croasdaile Village, and management believes that UMRH will continue to possess sufficient reserves to satisfy the operating reserve requirement based on the financial forecasts. - 2.
+In accordance with Section 58-64-33, North Carolina General Statutes, UMRH is required to maintain \$4,144,521 in an operating reserve for the Community.
+UMRH meets the operating reserve requirement for the Community, and management believes that UMRH will continue to possess sufficient reserves to satisfy the operating reserve requirement based on the financial forecasts. - 2.
 Financial Assistance Funds.
 UMRH attempts to provide benevolent care funds to those individuals who have exhausted their resources.
 The funds are in the amounts necessary to make up the difference between the financial resources of the individual and the Monthly Fees for the occupancy of a unit.
-Some of the benevolence is covered through apportionments from the North Carolina Annual Conference of The United Methodist Church, Southeastern Jurisdiction; benevolent care endowments; The United Methodist Retirement Homes Foundation; special offerings conducted by local churches; and individual gifts.
+Some of the benevolence is covered through apportionments from the North

+Carolina Annual Conference of The United Methodist Church, Southeastern Jurisdiction; benevolent care endowments; The United Methodist Retirement Homes Foundation; special offerings conducted by local churches; and individual gifts.
 Persons receiving benevolent care funds must be residents who have entered the Community under a continuing care residency agreement for residential living and must have met all "spend-down" provisions established in the UMRH Benevolence Policy.
-UMRH does not offer benevolent care funds to those residents who are admitted directly to Assisted Living or The Pavilion (skilled nursing) as private pay residents.
+UMRH does not offer benevolent care funds to those residents who are admitted directly to assisted living or memory care as private pay residents.
 Private pay residents are individuals who did not execute continuing care residency agreement for residential living.
-The resident must agree to apply for public assistance funds and/or Medicaid, depending on the level of care required by the resident.
-Benevolent care funds are available as long as providing such funds does not impair UMRH's ability to operate the Community on a sound financial basis for the benefit of all residents.
+The resident must agree to apply for public assistance funds, if available, and/or Medicaid if the Community's Health Center becomes Medicaid certified.
+Benevolent care funds are available as long as providing such funds do not impair UMRH's ability to operate the Community on a sound financial basis for the benefit of all residents.